Residential Treatment for Trauma Disorders

 For instance, more severe or multiple traumas can increase the risk of developing a disorder.
 Having a job that increases the likelihood of trauma, such as being in the military or working as a police officer, is also considered a risk factor.
 Other risk factors include the presence of other mental illnesses, lack of a good support system, having a family history of trauma disorders, and struggling with drugs or alcohol.

-The experience of trauma and actually having a trauma disorder can both increase the risk that a person will have another mental illness or a substance use disorder.
-Substance use is commonly linked with trauma disorders, because alcohol or drugs may be used as a way to self-medicate or to try to cope with the repercussions of trauma.
-Other mental illnesses that may precede or result from experiencing trauma include anxiety disorders and depression.
+The experience of trauma and actually having a trauma disorder can both increase the risk that a person will have other mental health disorders.
+Many individuals with trauma may seek unhealthy ways to self-soothe.
+Mental illnesses that may precede or result from experiencing trauma can include anxiety disorders, depression, or substance use.

 Treatment and Prognosis of Trauma Disorders